 The Joint MA Experience

 Joint M.A. in Women's and Gender Studies and English

-The Women's and Gender Studies Program offers three graduate degree options.
+The Women's, Gender, and Sexuailty Studies Program offers three graduate degree options.

-Master of Arts in Women's and Gender Studies
+Master of Arts in Women's, Gender, and Sexuality Studies

 The M.A. program is a full-time, two semester program (8 courses) that offers students grounding in feminist and gender theory, knowledge, and methodologies.
 Although the program does not offer specific tracks, students may choose to specialize in the particular strengths of the program, which include gender studies, sexuality studies, social and public policy, comparative literature and culture, or any of the disciplines in our terminal joint M.A. programs (anthropology, English, Near Eastern and Judaic Studies, public policy, sociology, and sustainable international development).

 Joint Master of Arts Degree

-A terminal M.A. in women's and gender studies is offered in conjunction with one of the following disciplines: anthropology, English, Near Eastern and Judaic studies, public policy (Joint M.P.P. through Brandeis' Heller School for Social Policy and Management), sociology, or sustainable international development (Heller).
+A terminal M.A. in women's, gender, and sexuality studies is offered in conjunction with one of the following disciplines: anthropology, English, Near Eastern and Judaic studies, public policy (Joint M.P.P. through Brandeis' Heller School for Social Policy and Management), sociology, or sustainable international development (Heller).
 Many of these degrees can be earned in one year, but students may benefit from the rich array of course offerings by extending their studies into a second year.
 Prospective students apply through their home department in the Graduate School of Arts and Sciences or the Heller School for Social Policy and Management.